-Leftover Ham and Cheese Penne
+Why You’ll Love This Leftover Ham And Cheese Penne

 - Penne – You can use any pasta you happen to have in your cupboard for this recipe, preferably small types like farfalle, rotini, shells, etc.

-- Butter & olive oil – Olive oil has a higher smoke point than butter so melting that butter down with a bit of olive oil in the pot will give you all that brown butter flavour with none of the burnt butter bitterness.
+- Butter and olive oil – Olive oil has a higher smoke point than butter so melting that butter down with a bit of olive oil in the pot will give you all that brown butter flavour with none of the burnt butter bitterness.

 - Onion – A small one will do, look for something that mellows out as it cooks like a yellow or white onion.

 - Ham – Fully cooked and chopped.

 - Chicken broth – For flavour and to help create a saucier dish.

 - Heavy Cream – A cup of this will create a thicker sauce that gives the ridges in the penne something to hold onto.